jawj/zapatos-docs/src/index.md

 }[T];
 ```

-Currently, ordinary tables and materialized views are supported.
-Enumerated types are catered for — e.g. `CREATE TYPE "ab" AS ENUM ('a', 'b');` becomes TypeScript type `'a' | 'b'`.
-[Domain types](https://www.postgresql.org/docs/current/domains.html) start out aliased to their base types, but can be customised from there.
-This enables sub-schemas to be defined for `json` columns, amongst other things.
-User-defined types can be customised too.
+Zapatos supports tables, foreign tables, views and materialized views.
+It understands enumerated types: `CREATE TYPE "size" AS ENUM ('big', 'small');` comes to TypeScript as `'big' | 'small'`.
+And it lets you define the TypeScript treatment of [domain types](https://www.postgresql.org/docs/current/domains.html) and user-defined types too.

 [Tell me more about the command line tool »](#how-do-i-get-it)